AdobeDocs/campaign-web.en/help/v8/content/create-fragment.md

 >title="Type of content fragment"
 >abstract="Choose the type of fragment you want to create. **Visual fragments** are pre-defined visual blocks that you can reuse across multiple email deliveries or in content templates. **Expression fragments** are pre-defined expressions that are available from a dedicated entry in the expression editor."

-There are two ways you can create content fragments:
+There are two ways to create content fragments:

 * Create a fragment from scratch, using the **[!UICONTROL Fragments]** dedicated menu.
 [Learn how](#create-from-scratch)
-* When designing content, save a portion of your content as fragment.
+* When designing content, save a portion of your content as a fragment.
 [Learn how](#save-as-fragment)

     >[!NOTE]
     >
     >This capability is available for visual fragments only.
 Expression fragments are exclusively created from the **Fragments** menu.

-Once saved, your content fragment is available for use in any delivery or content template.
+Once saved, the content fragment is available for use in any delivery or content template.

 ## Create a content fragment from scratch {#create-from-scratch}